top of page

 she/her

-Megan is a professor at the University of Washington, where she teaches courses on abolition geographies, environmental justice and Latinx migrations.
-She is a core member of Liberation Media Northwest in support of prisoner-led advocacy in Washington state.
+Megan is a professor at the University of California San Diego, where she teaches courses on abolition geographies, environmental justice and Latinx migrations.
+She collaborates with CHOICES Media in support of prisoner-led advocacy in Washington state.

 Laura McSpedon